 “Okay!”
 Tourism Blogging Minion says between a few shutter flashes, “which one are we heistin’?”

 Numbers Minion looks over the displays with a terse, rushed look.
 She was just about to pick the closest one when she sees, at the center of the show floor, none other than Gas Minion and his famous “Galattico Tourismo” Towerne-Mechanical Effervescence.
-It’s just as perfect matte black as the overlord himself, and the cool blue hum under every curve and edge is suggestive the kind of sexiness that only a machine can contain.
+It’s just as perfect matte black as the overlord himself, and the cool blue hum under every curve and edge is suggestive of the kind of sexiness that only a machine can contain.

-As usual, Gas Minion is standing close to his vehicle with a set of adoring fans, each trying to get a peek under his semi-ironic white shutter shades for a peek at his smoldering hyper-sexuality.
+As usual, Gas Minion is standing close to his vehicle with a set of adoring fans, each trying to get a peek under his semi-ironic white shutter shades for a peek at his smoldering hyper-charisma.

 Oh, and he’s a meter high; he says “the girls” think it’s cute.

 “There!”
-Numbers Minion shouts, weaving into the traffic of stationary cars and professional detailers to get up to the always relaxed Gas Minion.
+Numbers Minion shouts, weaving into the traffic of stationary cars and professional detailers to get up to the always-relaxed Gas Minion.